timKraeuter/Coordination-2024/artifacts/python-scripts/README.md

 ### UpSet plot: Custom approaches

 UpSet plots make the most sense for more than three approaches.
-You can add as many approaches as arguments as you want.
+You can add as many approaches and arguments as you want.

 **Script:**